GillesVanDeVyver/GCN_UNET_agreement_demo/models/README_models.md

 The models directory should contain your trained .onnx models for the default configuration to work.

-Models pretrained on CAMUS can be downloaded at:
+Models trained on CAMUS can be downloaded at:

 https://huggingface.co/gillesvdv/nnunet_camus_cv1